jbhopkins/bioxtasraw/docs/source/tutorial/s1_waxs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Several SAXS beamlines use two (or more) detectors to collect different q regions.
-For example, the MacCHESS G1 beamline uses dual Pilatus detectors to measure SAXS and WAXS from *q* ~0.008 – 0.75 Å\ :sup:`-1`\ .
+For example, the MacCHESS G1 beamline used dual Pilatus detectors to measure SAXS and WAXS from *q* ~0.008 – 0.75 Å\ :sup:`-1`\ .
 The SAXS detector has *q* ~< 0.25 Å\ :sup:`-1` and the wide-angle scattering (WAXS) data has *q* >~ 0.25 Å\ :sup:`-1`\ .
 All of the data that you have been working with so far has been SAXS data.
 Some experiments can make use of the WAXS data.
 In this part of the